AustinCGomez/Python-File-Mover-CLI/README.md

 </div>

 ## How to contribute?
-If you'd like to contribute to our project, please take a look at the open issues.
-As the maintainer, I’m always on the lookout for bugs to fix and will tag them accordingly.
-If you have an idea for a new feature or improvement, it's recommended to open an issue first.
-This way, the maintainer can review and approve the idea before you submit a pull request, helping to avoid any potential rejections.
+If you’re feeling ambitious and want to contribute to our project, first take a look at the open issues.
+As the maintainer (yes, that’s me), I’m always on the lookout for bugs to squash—because, let’s face it, without bugs, what would I even do with my time?
+I’ll tag those bugs for your convenience, so you don’t have to go hunting for them like a digital detective.

+Got a brilliant idea for a new feature or improvement?
+Fantastic!
+But before you dive headfirst into coding it, please open an issue first.
+Why?
+Well, I like to review and approve ideas before they turn into pull requests—because, as you can imagine, there’s nothing quite as disappointing as receiving a pull request that I’m just not ready to accept.
+You know, like showing up to a party and realizing it's the wrong one.
+By opening an issue first, you save us both from the potential heartbreak of rejection.

+So, in short: open an issue, wait for the stamp of approval, and then—maybe—submit that pull request.
+It’ll make us both feel better.